Orange-OpenSource/remote-key-server/README.md

 The TLS certificate used to run the RKS is available [here](./certs).

 Since it is a self signed certificate you will need to disable certificate checking when you access the API.

-It is done using the `-k` flag with curl
+This is done with the `-k` flag with curl

 You can check that the RKS is running by issuing:
 ```bash